-Lynne wants to know how to keep your dish rags from smelling so… funky.
+Lynne wants to know how to keep dish rags from smelling so funky.
 Although she’s diligent about rinsing them after use, and hanging them over the divider in the middle of her sink, they still reek by the end of the day.
 As far as laundering them, well, she’s got a bit of an added problem there.

 Since finding your blog, I have become a better housekeeper in the sense that I have gone from doing nothing to at least doing something each day.
 Laundry isn’t one of those things, though.
-We don’t own our own washer and dryer, so things pile up all week (sometimes up to two weeks) before one of us has time to get to the laundromat.
+We don’t own a washer and dryer, so things pile up all week (sometimes up to two weeks) before one of us has time to get to the laundromat.

 That’s the basis of my problem: how do you keep your dish rags from smelling NASTY by laundry day?
 Sometimes no amount of washing gets rid of that horrible smell, and I never feel like they’re actually getting anything clean.
 How do I fix this?